See if you can you spot a Spireites fan you know in our gallery from the win over Fleetwood

 "Ultimately, it is 3-0, but you think about the game, it is four moments, three goals, and two big moments for us, one at 1-0, which could have changed the game,” he said.

-Here are just some of the fans who saw the win, captured by our photographer Brian Eyre.
+Here are just some of the fans who saw the win, captured by photographers Brian Eyre and Tina Jenner.
 Take a look and see who you know.

 Get more Spireites news, here.